Power of attorney: making your loved one’s voice heard

 Keep them involved for as long as possible

-Your loved one’s capacity to make decisions may change from day-to-day, or they may be able to make decisions about some aspects of their life, but not others.
+Your loved one’s capacity to make decisions may change from day to day.
+They may be able to decide about some aspects of their life, like choosing what clothing to wear and what to eat, but not others, such as important financial or medical decisions.

-If you’re unsure about their capacity, always speak to their doctor who can arrange a capacity assessment.
+If you’re unsure about their capacity, always speak to their doctor, who can arrange a capacity assessment.
+The NHS has useful advice on assessing capacity.

-Making sure your loved one’s voice is heard, even after they’ve lost the capacity to express it, is a major task and a legal responsibility which can help to ensure that they continue to live by the choices that’ve given them a happy life.
+Making sure your loved one’s voice is heard, even after losing the capacity to express it, is a major legal responsibility that can help ensure your loved one’s wishes and preferences are always met.

 Footer – Dark Blue